Robert Parker

 The absence of such a multitude rejoicing scene following the supposed pretrib Revelation 3:10 rapture supports the conclusion that this interpretation is based on inference, not textual evidence.

-5. There Is Only One Bema Judgment
+5. There Is Only One Bema Judgment, Not Two

 There is only one bema judgment in Scripture, and it occurs once when all believers have finished the race (cf. 2 Tim.
 4:7–8).
 No Christian is rewarded until all have endured to the end.